jellyfin/jellyfin-tizen/Home.md

    ```sh
    sdb connect YOUR_TV_IP
    ```
-4. `Permit to install applications` on your TV with Device Manager from Tizen Studio.
+4. If you are using a Samsung certificate, `Permit to install applications` on your TV using Device Manager from Tizen Studio.
 Or with sdb.
    > TODO: Find a command
 5. Install package.
    ```sh